 1750 The Queensway

-If you can’t make it to Italy this summer, Via Allegro’s romantic new covered patio is the next best thing.
+If you can’t make it to Italy this summer, Via Allegro’s romantic covered patio is the next best thing.
 It’s picture-perfect, brimming with pink blossoms dangling from faux trees, and an abundance of midnight blue and slate grey.
-The year-round patio can be fully enclosed in glass windows when the fickle Toronto weather turns.
+The year-round patio is transformed into the Atrium in the winter— a fully covered, heated oasis.

 3106 Dundas St. W.

-Uber-skinny Doc’s Green Door Lounge is about to double its capacity with a patio for its wine and cocktail-swilling patrons.
-But why wait until the afternoon: Grab coffee and pastries any time from 7 a.m. at this Junction haunt and get a headstart on basking in the sunshine.
+Uber-skinny Doc’s Green Door Lounge holds double the capacity with a patio for its wine and cocktail-swilling patrons.
+But why wait until the afternoon?
+Grab coffee and pastries any time from 7 a.m. at this Junction haunt and get a headstart on basking in the sunshine.

 866 Bloor St. W.

-A six-minute walk from Christie Pits Park, Electric Bill Bar combines the raw talent of Civil Liberties' mixology staff with Australian culture to stir up some of the best cocktails in the city, with Aussie-inspired bites to match.
-Pretend you've taken a trip Down Under with an afternoon on their laid-back, newly opened patio.
+A six-minute walk from Christie Pits Park, Electric Bill Bar combines the raw talent of Civil Liberties’ mixology staff with Australian culture.
+In addition to stirring up some of the best cocktails in the city, they serve Aussie-inspired bites to match.
+Pretend you've taken a trip Down Under with an afternoon on their laid-back streetside patio.

 2 Follis Ave.